HypothesisWorks/hypothesis/docs/settings.rst

 ----------------

-At any given point in your program there is a current default settings, available as Settings.default.
-As well as being a Settings object in its own right, all newly created Settings objects which are not explicitly based off another Settings are based off the default, so will inherit any values that are not explicitly set from it.
+At any given point in your program there is a current default settings, available as settings.default.
+As well as being a settings object in its own right, all newly created settings objects which are not explicitly based off another settings are based off the default, so will inherit any values that are not explicitly set from it.

 You can change the defaults by using profiles (see next section), but you can